AditSom/MARL-with-Rock-Paper-Scissor/README.md

 # MARL with Rock-Paper-Scissor

-This repository is a project for multi-agent reinforcement learning (MARL) using Deep Q-Networks (DQN) applied to the game of Rock-Paper-Scissors.
+We provide a library for a multi species multi-agent reinforcement learning (MARL) using Deep Q-Networks (DQN) applied to the battle arena game style of of Rock-Paper-Scissors.

 ## Project Structure